Bohem1/datum/README.md

 We then interpret and transform the data to pass it over to the platform (DSC) and technology components (DSC Resources) grouped in manageable units (Resources, Configurations, and PowerShell Modules).

-Finally, the decentralised execution of the platform can let the nodes converge towards their policy.
+Finally, the decentralized execution of the platform can let the nodes converge towards their policy.

 The policies and their execution are composed in layers of abstraction, so that people with different responsibilities, specialisations and accountabilities have access to the right amount of data in the layer they operate for their task.